ftgyhuj456/wsedrfghj4rrtfgfgfgrt/README.md

 Feel free to fork this project and submit pull requests.

 ## License
-This project is licensed under a modified MIT License, which restricts both commercial and private use.
+This project is licensed under a modified MIT License, which restricts commercial use.
 See the [LICENSE](LICENSE) file for details.